 Cars.
-Why I have I changed the subject to cars?
+Why have I changed the subject to cars?

-Dealers can’t keep track with the sheer volume of cars on the road let alone update them to make them secure/safe.
+Dealers can’t keep track of the sheer volume of cars on the road let alone update them to make them secure/safe.

-The UK government, in its nanny state, expect us all to be driving electric cars by 2030-2035.
+In its nanny state, the UK government expects us all to be driving electric cars by 2030-2035.
 I dread to think what will happen.
 I’ll come back to that in 10 years.
 Watch this space…

 Another argument, in this case, is computers.
 I have ranted before about the lack of upgradeability that new Macs offer.